Capability Profiles¶

 - support and ownership notes

-- Use native VeeaHub target for Veea hardware with the full managed runtime profile.
+- A native VeeaHub target is Veea hardware with the full managed runtime profile.

-- Use qualified edge node when a non-hub target has a defined runtime profile.
+- A qualified edge node is a non-hub target with a defined runtime profile.

-- Use runtime target when describing any node that can run VeeaONE Runtime.
+- A runtime target is any node that can run VeeaONE Runtime.

-- Use capability profile when describing what a target contributes to the edge environment.
+- A capability profile describes what a target contributes to the edge environment.